wp-plugins/masjidnow/readme.txt

 1. Upload the `masjidnow` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-To use the daily timings sidebar widget:
+= Daily Timings Sidebar Widget =

 1. Place the `MasjidNow Daily Iqamah Timings` widget in the correct area through the `Appearance` > `Widgets` menu in WordPress.
 2. Change the widget's settings to your preference, then press save.

+= Daily Timings Shortcode =

+A shortcode is a small piece of code that you can copy and paste on one of your WordPress pages; The shortcode will output something when it is viewed by a visitor to your website.

+MasjidNow has shortcodes for both daily and monthly timings.
+When you put one of our shortcodes on your WordPress site, it will output our timings.

+To show the daily timings table anywhere on your site:

+1. Place the shortcode `[masjidnow_daily masjid_id=XXXX]`, replacing XXXX with your mosque's MasjidNow.com id.
+This can be found at the end of the MasjidNow.com url for your mosque.
+For example, http://masjidnow.com/masjids/5312 has a masjid_id of 5312.
+Simple!

+You can customize the daily shortcode by adding more parameters.
+For example, to set the background color of the table, you can write:

+`[masjidnow_daily masjid_id=XXXX bg_color=#FF0000]`

+Or to show the monthly information at the bottom of the table:

+`[masjidnow_daily masjid_id=XXXX show_monthly_info=true]`

+**Accepted Parameters for Daily Timings:**

+* masjid_id - (integer) This is the masjid id that can be found from the MasjidNow.com masjid page url
+* show_adhan - (true or false) Whether to show the adhan timings from MasjidNow.com
+* show_monthly_info - (true or false) Whether to show the additional monthly info at the bottom of the table (ex.
+Jummah/Friday Prayer times)
+* show_name - (true or false) Whether to show the name of the mosque at the bottom of the table
+* bg_color - (color code like #FFFF00) What color to make the background of the table.
+Leave blank to make the background transparent.
+* primary_color - (color code like #FFFF00) What color to make the text.
+* secondary_color - (color code like #FFFF00) What color to make the alternating rows of the table.

+= Monthly Timings Table Shortcode =

+A shortcode is a small piece of code that you can copy and paste on one of your WordPress pages; The shortcode will output something when it is viewed by a visitor to your website.

+MasjidNow has shortcodes for both daily and monthly timings.
+When you put one of our shortcodes on your WordPress site, it will output our timings.

 To show the monthly timings table anywhere on your site:

-1. Place the shortcode [masjidnow_monthly masjid_id=XXXX], replacing XXXX with your mosque's MasjidNow.com id.
+1. Place the shortcode `[masjidnow_monthly masjid_id=XXXX]`, replacing XXXX with your mosque's MasjidNow.com id.
 This can be found at the end of the MasjidNow.com url for your mosque.
 For example, http://masjidnow.com/masjids/5312 has a masjid_id of 5312.
 Simple!

-To show the adhan timings schedule instead of the iqamah timings schedule, simply change the short code to [masjidnow_monthly_adhan masjid_id=XXXX].
+To show the adhan timings schedule instead of the iqamah timings schedule, simply change the short code to `[masjidnow_monthly_adhan masjid_id=XXXX]`.

+You can customize the monthly shortcodes by adding more parameters.
+For example, to set the title of the Monthly Timings (next to the month and year), you can write
+`[masjidnow_monthly masjid_id=XXXX title="Our Azan Timings"]`

+**Accepted Parameters for Monthly Timings Table:**

+* masjid_id - (integer) This is the masjid id that can be found from the MasjidNow.com masjid page url
+* title - The text that displays at the top of the timings table next to the month and year

+= Using the Widget in a Different Language =

+The default language for the widgets and shortcodes is English.
+However, you can change how the plugin displays the names of the prayers and the titles for "Adhan" and "Iqamah" by going to the MasjidNow Settings page, under `Settings` in your WordPress Installation.

+For example, if you would prefer 'Isha' be spelled 'Ichaa', then you can change this on the MasjidNow Settings page.

 == Frequently Asked Questions ==